atedstone/gnssice/README.md

 ```

-#### Update TRACK COMMAND file
+#### TRACK COMMAND file

 Ensure that the TRACK command file is correct for the site you are processing.
-Basically, each base station needs its own command file.
+Basically, each combination of base station and receiver type needs its own command file.
 There are several details to get right.

-* If using the workflow with 'overlapping' files, you will need `_ol` in the `obs_file` extensions, immediately before the file suffix.
+* The filename must be in the format `track_<base>_<rcvtype>.cmd`, where:
+	* `<base>` is the 4-letter base station identifier, e.g. rusb, klsq
+	* `<rcvtype>` refers to the relevant entry in the receivers lookup table `TRACK_CMD_RCVR` in `gnss.py`.
+E.g. for a cryologger GVT use the value `gvt`.
 * Check that the `site_pos` for the base station is correct.
-* Ensure that the DCB file is available.
+* Ensure that the stated DCB file is available.
 * Ensure that the `ante_off` settings are correct
 	- Check that the antenna set in the command file matches the antenna indicated in a RINEX file header for the site.
 	- Check that the receiver type (last argument of `ante_off`) is correct
-* Check that the antmod_file is available.
+* Check that the stated antmod_file is available.

-#### Convert leica files to RINEX
+#### Convert the raw files to RINEX

-Copy the raw Leica files for the rover and base into the scratch space.
+Copy the raw files for the rover and base into the scratch space.

 We can convert to RINEX files which are windowed to 28hrs duration: from 22:00 the previous day to 02:00 the next day.
-However, this option does not work if using IONEX files!

-In your terminal window, make sure you're in your scratch gps directory.
+In your terminal window, make sure you're in your `$GNSS_WORK` directory.

 Use `process_rinex`, run with `-h` to find out the options.